 Charlotte County Museum in St. Stephen is a wonderful little museum inside a historic home near the river.
-This is another example where attention to the cracking in plaster is an excellent indicator of what is happenings, including with the history of repairs.
+This is another example where attention to the cracking in plaster is an excellent indicator of what is happening, not only to the building but to the history of repairs.
 Beautiful building, we were lucky to help out.

 The museum, in Liverpool, Nova Scotia, is the house of Simeon Perkins, whose diaries are one of Canada`s most valuable windows into our colonial past.
 HSI was retained for a preliminary assessment and to provide a methodology for the conservation of the structure.